 Two hikers talk on a forest trail in Shiretoko, one pointing out wildlife—a guided nature walk recommended in this Shiretoko itinerary.

-Option 3: a short walk to Furepe waterfall
+Option 3: Short walk to Furepe Waterfall

 👋Hi, I’m Yuuka, your go-to Hokkaido travel advisor.